blimmer/zsh-aws-vault/README.md

 |--------------------------------|---------|-----------------------------------------------------------------------------|
 | `AWS_VAULT_PL_CHAR`            | ☁       | The character to display when logged into an aws-vault profile              |
 | `AWS_VAULT_PL_DEFAULT_PROFILE` | default | Only show the character when logged into this profile, not the profile name |

+### avli - login in private browsing window

+> This alias is currently only supported in OSX.

+This alias will open a new browser window after getting the temporary login URL for your profile.

+You can specify a specific browser to handle your login URL by setting `AWS_VAULT_PL_BROWSER` to the bundle name of the browser.
+By default, it will pick your default URL handler in the OS.

+#### Firefox (`org.mozilla.firefox`)

+When Firefox is detected, the command will create a new profile with the same name as your aws-vault profile, and open the session in that profile.
+This allows for multiple profiles to be open simultaneously.

+#### Chrome (`com.google.chrome`)

+When Chrome is detected, the command will open a new private browsing window with the session.
+This does not (currently) allow for multiple profiles to be open simultaneously.